 There is a 14-day free trial period and paid plans start at $59 per month.

 3. LinkedIn Sales Navigator: If you are a professional or a business owner then there’s no way you can avoid LinkedIn.

 This platform’s Sales Navigator is a great tool for all those who want to do sales prospecting at an affordable cost.
-At $65/month, you can use its advanced filters, save leads and do much more to convert leads into prospects.
+At $65/month, you can use its advanced filters, save leads, and do much more to convert leads into target prospects.

 4. Follower Wonk: Twitter has come up with an amazing lead filter mechanism called Follower Wonk.
 With this tool, you can locate Twitter users with specific keywords and send targeted messages to them.

 It comes as a free tool but beyond a point, you will have to subscribe to this tool at $29/month.

 5. ProDataLabs is a world-class B2B database provider.
 With an increase in demand for the database, they have served 1000+ companies by providing authentic and qualified data, which is verified by human intelligence.

 Attain access to data of various Industries like Construction, Healthcare, Technology, Manufacturing, Oil and Gas Automation, including attendees list of EXPO instantly in 3 simple clicks – Browse, Add to cart, Download, and it’s done!